Robust Barycenters of Persistence Diagrams: Results

 \subsection{Wasserstein dictionary encoding of persistence diagrams}

-\julien{Another application consists in using our robust barycenters as a core procedure for dictionary based encodings of ensembles of persistence diagrams \cite{sisouk2024}.} Let $X_1,\hdots,X_N$ be an ensemble of persistence diagrams. \julien{A Wasserstein dictionary encoding aims at optimizing} a set of persistence diagrams $\Dict^* = \{a_1^*,\hdots,a_m^*\}$ \julien{(}called dictionary\julien{)} and $N$ vectors of barycentric coefficients $\Lambda^* = \{\Lamb_1^*,\hdots,\Lamb_N^*\}$ (i.e\julien{.,} $N$ vectors of size $m$, with positive elements summing to 1) by solving:
+{Another application consists in using our robust barycenters as a core procedure for dictionary based encodings of ensembles of persistence diagrams \cite{sisouk2024}.} Let $X_1,\hdots,X_N$ be an ensemble of persistence diagrams. {A Wasserstein dictionary encoding aims at optimizing} a set of persistence diagrams $\Dict^* = \{a_1^*,\hdots,a_m^*\}$ {(}called dictionary{)} and $N$ vectors of barycentric coefficients $\Lambda^* = \{\Lamb_1^*,\hdots,\Lamb_N^*\}${$\in\Sigma_m^N$} by solving:

-where $B_2(\Dict, \Lamb_{\ell})$ denotes a $W_2$ barycenter of $\Dict$ \julien{under} barycentric coefficients $\Lamb_l$.
+where $B_2(\Dict, \Lamb_{\ell})$ denotes a $W_2$ barycenter of $\Dict$ {under} barycentric coefficients $\Lamb_l$.
 Informally, this framework works as a lossy compression for persistence diagrams.
-The goal is \julien{to optimize} a smaller set of persistence diagrams ($m \ll N$) and $N$ vectors of barycentric weights such that \julien{the $N$ Wasserstein barycenters defined by the barycentric weights are good approximations of the $N$ input diagrams.
-This results in an encoding of much smaller size as only the dictionary and the $N$ barycentric weights need to be stored to disk.} This \julien{framework} has two main applications: data reduction and dimensionality reduction.
-Naturally this framework can be extended to other Wasserstein distances. \julien{Then,} \autoref{eq:WassDictionary2} becomes\julien{:}
+The goal is {to optimize} a smaller set of persistence diagrams ($m \ll N$) and $N$ vectors of barycentric weights such that {the $N$ Wasserstein barycenters defined by the barycentric weights are good approximations of the $N$ input diagrams.
+This results in an encoding of much smaller size as only the dictionary and the $N$ barycentric weights need to be stored to disk.} This {framework} has two main applications: data reduction and dimensionality reduction.
+Naturally this framework can be extended to other Wasserstein distances. {Then,} \autoref{eq:WassDictionary2} becomes{:}

-where $B_{q}(\Dict, \Lamb_l)$ denotes a $W_{q}$ barycenter returned by \autoref{alg:WassBary}. \julien{For $q=2$, Sisouk et al. \cite{sisouk2024} introduced the analytic expression of the gradient $\nabla B_2(\Dict, \Lamb_l)$ with respect to $a_1,\hdots,a_m$ and $\Lamb_l$, enabling a simple gradient descent scheme for the optimization of \autoref{eq:WassDictionaryPQ}.
+where $B_{q}(\Dict, \Lamb_l)$ denotes a $W_{q}$ barycenter returned by \autoref{alg:WassBary}. {For $q=2$, Sisouk et al. \cite{sisouk2024} introduced the analytic expression of the gradient $\nabla B_2(\Dict, \Lamb_l)$ with respect to $a_1,\hdots,a_m$ and $\Lamb_l$, enabling a simple gradient descent scheme for the optimization of \autoref{eq:WassDictionaryPQ}.
 However, for $q\neq2$, since ground barycenters are no longer obtained as arithmetic means, but by an interative, fixed-point method (\autoref{sec_genericGroundBarycenters}), the gradient of the energy associated with \autoref{eq:WassDictionaryPQ} cannot be derived analytically.
 Instead, we rely on automatic differentiation (implemented in PyTorch) and use Adam \cite{kingma2017adammethodstochasticoptimization} to optimize both the dictionary $\Dict = \{a_1,\hdots,a_m\}$ and the vectors of barycentric coefficients $\Lambda = \{\Lamb_1,\hdots,\Lamb_N\}$.}